LionSR/TeXRA/coauthor/README.md

   - `coauthor latexdiff`: Compare LaTeX files
   - `coauthor latexdiff-vc`: Compare with git versions
   - `coauthor tex-count`: Count LaTeX statistics
-  - `coauthor extract-figure-path`: Extract figure paths
+  - `coauthor extract-figure-path`: Extract the list of figures
   - `coauthor extract-tikzpictures`: Extract TikZ pictures

 Use `coauthor --help` for a full list of commands and their options.